 Using a shampoo and conditioner makes the most out of your dog’s bath.
 Conditioners add a touch of softness and silkiness to your dog’s hair that shampoo, although certainly very beneficial in its own right, can’t do.
 It will leave your dog smelling fresh and clean — it’s the royal treatment.

 Prescription Dog Hair and Skin Products

-Not only does extra-dry skin sometimes require a special shampoo, more serious conditions such as dermatitis, impetigo, folliculitis, eczema, and seborrhea require a prescription shampoo.
+Not only does extra-dry skin sometimes require a special shampoo, but more serious conditions such as dermatitis, impetigo, folliculitis, eczema, and seborrhea also require a prescription shampoo.
 We can recommend certain prescription shampoos and conditioners, but be sure to check with your vet about what to use.

 Every dog is different, which means that just because one prescription shampoo worked for your friend's dog doesn't necessarily mean it will work for yours.
 Your veterinarian will know your dog's health condition and medical history.
 She'll be able to recommend a product that will help clear up your pet's skin condition without causing any unusual side effects.

-This line of products was specifically created for dermatitis — inflammation that can take the form of itchy, swollen, reddened, oozing, crusty or flaky skin.
-It’s antiseptic and comes in several forms, including spray, mousse, medication-infused pads and shampoo.
+This line of products was specifically created for dermatitis — inflammation that can take the form of itchy, swollen, reddened, oozing, crusty, or flaky skin.
+It’s antiseptic and comes in several forms, including spray, mousse, medication-infused pads, and shampoo.
 DOUXO Chlorhexidine PS also helps manage pyoderma — pustules on the skin — as well as bacteria and yeast infections.

 The product is gentle enough that it can be used on sensitive skin, and it leaves a residue to protect from future infections.
 It is formulated with an antiseptic foaming solution.
 DOUXO Chlorhexidine PS protects the skin from further irritation and loss of moisture.